 Why “sharp disagreement?”
 Two strong personalities can’t get along?
 Paul’s vision against Barnabas’ vision?
 A clash like this reminds us that God’s plan advances even as humans disagree.

-I find it strange, though, that Paul never mentions Barnabas in his later descriptions of his work.
+I also find it strange that Paul never mentions Barnabas in his later descriptions of his work.
 Barnabas, humanly speaking, got him his start.